 This is an ADU that's in the back or side yard of a primary residence.
-They're usually tiny houses with the sole purpose of creating more living space.
+They're usually made for the sole purpose of creating more living space.
 They can also serve a second function, like a second-floor unit above a detached garage.
-These structures must sit on foundations, which means RVs and mobile homes don't count.

 Since these ADUs are detached, residents can do as they please with little effect on the main property.
 This is especially appealing for tenants who want a sense of independence.
 Occupants can come and go as they please and have privacy from the main house.

-With a detached ADU, however, you do have extra building and maintenance costs.
-This includes utility hookups, mechanical appliances (furnace, water heater, etc.).
+A detached ADU brings extra building and maintenance costs.
+This includes utility hookups and mechanical appliances (furnace, water heater, etc.).
 A detached ADU also takes more raw materials to put together.

 These units share at least one wall with the primary residence.
 They still have separate entrances and don't share any internal connections with the main unit.
 They tend to have their own utility hookups, although connecting them is less expensive since the distance traversed is less.
 They may share mechanical appliances like a furnace or water heater, but not necessarily.

 An accessory dwelling unit (ADU) is one way to increase a property's value and the income it can generate, or provide housing for family or guests.
 (Credit: Getty Images)

 These loans are for significant renovations.

 - Down payment as low as 5 percent.

 - Credit score greater than 650.